 What we don't take: the dungeon.
 FOXFIRE's stages are open space; Halls of Torment's are walled rooms.
 Trade-offs at the spawn-design level cascade differently in each.

-What this taught us this week
+What we learned this week